Federal Direct Unsubsidized Stafford Loan

 - Simple - You borrow directly from the federal government and have a single contact-the Direct Loan Servicing Center - for everything related to the repayment of your loans, even if you receive Direct Loans at different schools.

 - Convenient - You'll have online access to your Direct Loan account information 24 hours a day, 7 days a week.

 Flexible - You can choose from several repayment plans that are designed to meet the needs of almost any borrower, and you can switch repayment plans if your needs change.

 In order to be eligible you must be enrolled at least half-time.
 The total borrowed from both Subsidized and Unsubsidized Stafford may not exceed $3,500 for freshman or $4,500 for sophomores.
 Independent students may borrow up to an additional $6,000 per academic year.
 Lower loan amounts apply if you are attending clock hour programs.

-Federal Direct Direct Loans have an origination fee of up to 2.0 percent with a 1.5 percentage rebate.
-A .5 percentage fee will be deducted from the loan proceeds before the funds are applied to your student account.
-Once in repayment, you will need to make 12 consecutive payments or the 1.5 percentage rebate will be added back to your loan obligation.
+Federal Direct Direct Loans have an origination fee of 1.051% that will be deducted from the loan proceeds before the funds are applied to your student account.

 - Click here to complete the FAFSA (Required)